Kerem1989/JavaEE-Webshop/README.md

 **Overview:**

 Building a JavaEE webshop collaboratively with Dmitry Khalizov.
 The project includes essential e-commerce features such as user authentication, seamless product browsing, intuitive shopping cart management, and a functional admin interface.
-Developed without relying on existing frameworks, the focus is on clean code structure.
 JPA is used for data storage, and dynamic web page generation is implemented.